5 Days in Iceland: Ultimate Iceland Winter Itinerary

 Based on the above, it was actually cheaper for us to rent a car!
 However, choose whichever option you feel most comfortable with!

-Day 1: Sky Lagoon & Food Tour
+Day 1: Arrival, Sky Lagoon & Food Tour

 Now that we’ve covered all the details about preparing for your trip, let’s get into this Iceland winter itinerary!